Impact of momentum anisotropy and turbulent chromo-fields on thermal particle production in quark-gluon plasma medium: Introduction

-The physics of the chromo-Weibel instability (non-Abelian analogue of Weibel instability~\cite{Weibel}) might play crucial role in understanding the space-time evolution and properties of QGP medium.
+The physics of the chromo-Weibel instability (non-Abelian analogue of Weibel instability~\cite{weibel}) might play crucial role in understanding the space-time evolution and properties of QGP medium.
 The momentum anisotropy present during the hydrodynamic expansion of the QGP induces instability to the Yang-Mills field equations.
 The Weibel type of instabilities can be seen in the expanding QGP, since the width of the momentum component in the direction of the expansion squeezes by the expansion, leading to an anisotropic momentum distribution.
 The instability in the rapidly expanding QGP in heavy ion collisions may also lead to the plasma turbulence~\cite{bmuller}.
 Note that the plasma turbulence describes a random, non-thermal pattern of excitation of coherent color field modes in the QGP.
 The power spectrum, in this case, turns out to be similar to that of vortices in a turbulent fluid~\cite{bmuller}.

-The effects of turbulent chromo-fields has been dealt by taking the ensemble average of such randomly generated fields and setting up an effective transport equation~\cite{bmuller, chandra_eta}.
-The Vlasov (Force term) operator, thus, obtained picks up only the contributions from the anisotropy.
+An effective transport equation (Vlasov-Boltzmann) has been setup in~\cite{bmuller} in a form applicable to the case of the turbulent QGP by making additional assumptions regarding the field distributions in the Vlasov term.
+To reflect the turbulent nature certain spatio-temporal correlation structure for fields at different space-time points (Gaussian form in~\cite{bmuller}) has been considered.
+This allows one to rewrite the color-octet particle distribution function in the form of dissipative term acting on the singlet distribution and eventually leads to diffusive Vlasov-Boltzmann equation.
+Notably, the Vlasov (Force term) operator, thus, obtained in the effective transport equation only picks up the contributions from the anisotropy.
 The color electric field contribute through the thermal conductivity.
 The color-magnetic field mainly picks the anisotropy in the plasma medium.
 Here, we are only dealing with the latter.
 It has already been realized that such turbulent color fields, may contribute significantly to the transport processes in the QGP.
-As there is a significant decrease in the transport coefficients in the presence of turbulent fields~\cite{dupree,bmuller}, the small shear viscosity to entropy ration ($\eta/S$) can perhaps be understood in terms of the dominance of such fields.
+As there is a significant decrease in the transport coefficients in the presence of turbulent fields~\cite{dupree,bmuller}, the small shear viscosity to entropy ratio ($\eta/S$) can perhaps be understood in terms of the dominance of such fields.